Amechi101/concepteur-market-app/Project Specifications.md

 - **(5) Fit Sizes**

-Standard sizes, and guidelines
+Sizes the product is available in

 - **(6) Novelty of Product [if applicable]**:

-Helps shows if the product is ultra rare or one of a kind
+Helps shows if the product is ultra rare or one of a kind, E.g.:

 --> Handmade